• Skip to primary navigation

 Jump to Recipe

-A bowl of homemade hamburger helper with parsley sprinkled on top.
+A serving bowl of cheesy ground beef hamburger helper

-• ground beef (use lean if you can)
+• ground beef (use lean if you can, or another ground meat)

 • elbow macaroni (sub in whatever type of pasta you want)